PRX/Infrastructure/README.md

 ## Setup

 First, launch a storage stack.
 This exports a number of S3 bucket names, which will be used throughout the remaining components of the system.
 The exports are in the format `{stack name}-{identifier}`.
-Passing the storage stack name as a parameter to the other stacks will allow it to find the exports.s
+Passing the storage stack name as a parameter to the other stacks will allow them to find the exports.

+Once the storage buckets have been created, use the `setup.sh` shell script to zip and upload Lambda function code needed by the remaining Infrastructure stacks to the _support_ bucket. **Make sure the `s3 sync` command is pointing at the correct bucket.**

+Create zip archives for staging and production template configurations in the _config_ bucket.
+Each of these should contain a single file (`staging.json` and `production.json`, respectively).
+They should both contain exactly the same keys, which must match the parameters in `root.yml` (other than those flagged as _parameter overrides_).

+> _Note: there is a root level `Parameters` key in all template configuration files_

+- `EnvironmentType` must be `Staging` or `Production`
+- `ASGKeyPairName` must be an **existing** key pair name
+- `ECRRegion` is where all ECS task definitions will look for images, regardless of their region
+- `{AppName}ECRImageTag` will exist for each Docker app
+- See the secrets Readme for info about all `Secrets` values

 Both the CI and CD stacks rely on an existing Notifications stack.
 Create a Notifications stack before trying to launch either the CI or CD stacks.
 The parameters required for the Notifications stack are mainly webhooks for third party services that notifications are sent to.